 It is no wonder people like to fix these batteries due to the huge cost of buying genuine Ryobi 18v One + batteries.

 I have had great success with using the cheaper aftermarket Ryobi 18v One Plus 5AH batteries.
-They are just as powerful and often 1/2 the price of the genuine battery.
+They are just as powerful and often 1/2 the price of a genuine battery.

 They are compatible with Ryobi p102, p103, p104, p105, p107, p108, p109 and fit all Ryobi 18v one+ system cordless tools.